 Last updated: April 2026

-Packing for a 7-day trip is where most travelers either overpack or choose the wrong size bag.
+Packing for a 7-day trip is where many travelers either overpack or choose the wrong size bag.
 This page covers what to pack, how much space it takes, and includes a calculator that checks whether your setup actually fits your bag.
-Most 7-day setups need 30–45 liters — but the real variable is climate, packing style, and whether you have laundry access mid-trip.
+Carry-on-focused 7-day setups typically fit a 35–40L bag — but the real variable is climate, packing style, and whether you have laundry access mid-trip.

-Check if your packing setup fits your bag →Yes — but it depends on climate and laundry access.
-With laundry mid-trip, a 35–40L carry-on works well.
+Check if your packing setup fits your bag →With laundry mid-trip, a 35–40L carry-on works well.
 Without laundry, you'll need a 40–45L bag and disciplined packing to stay within carry-on limits.

 A 7-day trip is where carry-on starts getting tight.
 Use this to see if your exact setup actually fits — based on real packing volume.